adevur/docker-easy-samba/docs/DOCUMENTATION.md

   - `"INVALID-TOKEN"`: token of `remote` is not the same token used in remote container

   - `"CERT-NEGO-NOT-SUPPORTED"`: remote container doesn't support certificate-negotiation feature

+  - `"UNSAFE-CERT-NEGO-PROTOCOL"`: remote container uses an old and unsafe version of certificate-negotiation protocol

 EXAMPLE:
 ```js